Cart 0

 Step 6: Convert the image into RGB mode by clicking Image -> Mode -> RGB.

-Due to popular demand, we’re continuing to offer JA branded icons, updated with our brand color palette and featuring an abstract, modern feel.
+Due to popular demand, we’re continuing to add JA branded icons, featuring an abstract, modern feel.
+In addition to the full-color set we launched with our modernized brand, we now offer light-color and dark-color versions:

-FIXED: Use icons in small contexts: showing options on a website, standing in for text on a graphic or chart, or adding to a concept in a PowerPoint.
+FIXED: Use the JA icons, not icons you’ve downloaded from other sources, as they are an important part of our brand identity.
+However, use icons in small contexts: showing options on a website, standing in for text on a graphic or chart, or adding to a concept in a PowerPoint.
 When you need something larger, opt for a photo instead.

 FLEXIBLE/FREESTYLE: You may create additional icons, using the same solid-color scheme and look and feel you see here.
 Icons should be abstract, simple, and modern-feeling.